-The Bologna Implementation and Coordination Group's role, in coordinating the work and promoting synergies between the groups, has also been considered useful and necessary.
+The Bologna Implementation and Coordination Group's role in coordinating the work and promoting synergies between the groups has also been considered very useful and necessary.
 Systematic and continuous cooperation and networking between the Thematic Peer Group members has been important to raise awareness about shortcomings in implementation, as well as the need for better communication and exchange of views among those responsible for implementation.
-In particular, the countries' contributions to Thematic Peer Groups' Action Plans, which countries were asked to propose and keep updated for each Key Commitment, have helped to improve the coordination of relevant national stakeholders.
-This way of working also encouraged self-reflection on their own practices.
-Continuation of countries' participation in the Thematic Peer Groups would make it possible for them to reflect further on their contributions to the Thematic Peer Groups' Action Plans and revise and update them in the next period.
+In particular, the national action plans, which countries were asked to draw up and keep updated for every Key Commitment, have helped to improve the coordination of relevant national stakeholders.
+Continuation of countries' participation in the Thematic Peer Groups would make it possible for them to reflect further on their national plans and revise and update them in the next period.

-While there has been a very positive assessment of this first phase of work, the survey respondents propose a number of recommendations for the future.
+While there has been a very positive assessment of this first phase of work, survey respondents propose a number of recommendations for the future.
 In particular: